 A: Research and tech innovations in the breast cancer field are constantly growing.
 There is a new type of ultrasound called SonoCiné that looks at the whole breast.
-It is meant to detect potential cancer more effectively than a standard mammogram (especially in dense breast) and is safe for implants.
+It is meant to detect potential cancer more effectively than a standard mammogram (especially in dense breasts) and is safe for implants.

 Q: What’s the difference between mastectomy and lumpectomy?

 A: Mastectomy is the removal of the entire breast, whereas lumpectomy is the excision of cancer from the breast.
 This BRA page explains it further.

 Q: If I had a mastectomy, can breast reconstruction help me?

 A: The short answer is yes, but it also depends on whether you are seeking breast reconstruction with your own breast tissue or with implants.

 Q: If I want to get implants, how can I make sure that I like what I’m getting?

 A: This is where Arbrea can help.
 Seeing is believing, and our surgeon app is effective in showing you, using your own body as a “model”, how different types of implants can look.
 It’s the latest in-app technology that integrates Augmented Reality, 3D and Artificial Intelligence work seamlessly together.